dimagi/commcare-hq/corehq/apps/userreports/README.rst

 none of the conditions are met, the row will receive the ``"else_"`` value, if provided.

-Here’s a more complex example which uses SQL functions to dynamically calculate ranges based on a date property:
+Here's a more complex example which uses SQL functions to dynamically calculate ranges based on a date property:

 .. code:: json